synsypa/synsypa_chat_bot/README.md

 03/18 Work on Refactor using PyTorch, based off PyTorch Seq2Seq Tutorial

 TO-DO:
+Better Logging and Visualization of Training Progress (to help identify overfit)

+Remove words with only 1 instance in training

 Deploy on a docker container

 Adjust model training parameters